|

 of the study to locate records that would explain an alleged 1947 UFO

+incident.
 The Air Force Press conference had been held without

 even telling New Mexico Congressman Steven Schiff who had helped begin the government